-- 1. Past and Present
+- Past and Present

 - 2. People, Culture and Communities

 - 3. The Natural World

 The girls will be supported in developing the knowledge, skills and understanding that will help them to make sense of their physical world and their community.
 There will be opportunities to explore, observe and find out about people, places, technology and the environment.
 The girls will get to know about the cultures and beliefs of the children in their class.
 They will be encouraged to show empathy and understanding towards others.
 Throughout the year, the girls will learn about different festivals and celebrations, including Diwali, Eid, Hanukkah, Advent and Chinese New Year.

-- Talk about the lives of the people around them and their roles in society. - Know some similarities and differences between things in the past and now, drawing on their experiences and what has been read in class.
+- Talk about the lives of the people around them and their roles in society. - Know some similarities and differences between things in the past and now, drawing on their experiences and what has been read in class. - Understand the past through settings, characters and events encountered in books read in class and storytelling.

-- Understand the past through settings, characters and events encountered in books read in class and storytelling. - Describe their immediate environment using knowledge from observation, discussion, stories, non-fiction texts and maps. - Know some similarities and differences between different religious and cultural communities in this country, drawing on their experiences and what has been read in class. - Explain some similarities and differences between life in this country and life in other countries, drawing on knowledge from stories, non-fiction texts and - when appropriate - maps. - Explore the natural world around them, making observations and drawing pictures of animals and plants;. - Know some similarities and differences between the natural world around them and contrasting environments, drawing on their experiences and what has been read in class.
+- Describe their immediate environment using knowledge from observation, discussion, stories, non-fiction texts and maps. - Know some similarities and differences between different religious and cultural communities in this country, drawing on their experiences and what has been read in class. - Explain some similarities and differences between life in this country and life in other countries, drawing on knowledge from stories, non-fiction texts and - when appropriate - maps. - Explore the natural world around them, making observations and drawing pictures of animals and plants. - Know some similarities and differences between the natural world around them and contrasting environments, drawing on their experiences and what has been read in class. - Understand some important processes and changes in the natural world around them, including the seasons and changing states of matter.